 - developing new cruise terminals.

-In line with the commitment outlined in the NSW Government’s Cruise Development Plan, a Strategic Business Case was completed.
+In line with the commitment outlined in the New South Wales Government’s Cruise Development Plan, a Strategic Business Case was completed.
 It assessed the high-level viability of potential cruise terminal sites.
-In September 2019, the New South Wales Government started developing a detailed business case for the project.
+In September 2019, the NSW Government started developing a detailed business case for the project.
+This has been put on hold for up to 18 months, given that the long-term impacts of COVID-19 on the cruise industry are yet to be determined.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).